-A person who believes they have been subjected to discrimination based on race, sex, age, religion, national origin, disability, height or weight, sexual harassment or other harassment or violation of Title IX, should promptly report the alleged violation to the Title IX Coordinator.
+A person who believes they have been subjected to discrimination based on race, sex, age, religion, national origin, disability, height or weight, sexual harassment or other harassment or violation of Title IX, should immediately report the alleged violation to the Building Administrator, EEO Compliance Officer, or Title IX Coordinator.
 All alleged conduct should be reported as soon as the alleged discrimination, sexual harassment, harassment or violation of Title IX occurs.
 Such reports shall be investigated thoroughly.